DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-mentor-materials.md

 Which of these strategies would be likely to be effective with Molly?

 Adaptive teachinginvolves being flexible and responsive about the methods used in lessons to ensure that they can meet the needs of all their pupils and deviate from the lesson plan, where necessary.
 Adaptive teaching requires a reflective approach, since the teacher needs to be able to acknowledge the need to change the strategy being used.
-Although adaptive teaching is easier with experience, it can be achieved early in a teacher’s career through careful planning – by anticipating pupil misconceptions before they arise, for example.
-It is important that this is done in response to pupils’ needs, not as an artificial process which breaks the flow of the lesson.
+Although adaptive teaching is easier with experience, it can be achieved early in a teacher's career through careful planning – by anticipating pupil misconceptions before they arise, for example.
+It is important that this is done in response to pupils' needs, not as an artificial process which breaks the flow of the lesson.

 Adaptive teaching includes providing targeted support to pupils who are struggling, but creating separate distinct tasks for different groups is less likely to be valuable: it risks lowering expectations for some, and it can add unnecessarily to workload.